Gnus Home

 3.1 Message Headers

 Message is quite aggressive on the message generation front.
-It has to be -- it's a combined news and mail agent.
+It has to be—it’s a combined news and mail agent.
 To be able to send combined messages, it has to generate all headers itself (instead of letting the mail/news system do it) to ensure that mail and news copies of messages look sufficiently similar.

 message-generate-headers-first